 These fees can be sneaky; they are not a fee you actually pay directly with your credit card or the funds in your investment account, but fees that are deducted from the total return of the fund and kept by the company that owns the fund.
 If you invest in passively managed funds like ETFs, these fees will be very small.

 Once again, these fees are not specific to Robinhood and the money goes directly to the fund managers, but Robinhood often does not list these fees on their platform.
-So just be sure to take a look at the MER before you buy into a fund!
+So just be sure to take a look at the MERs of mutual funds before you buy in!

 Trade Execution: Order Flow Routing

 This is how Robinhood makes a majority of its money.
 When you place an order to buy or sell a stock, you are subject to what is called the bid-ask spread of that particular stock.
 The bid price is the highest price at which a buyer is willing to buy the stock.
 The ask price is the lowest price at which a seller is willing to sell the stock.
 The difference between the bid price and the ask price is the bid-ask spread.